Supakornn/pruna/docs/user_manual/save_load.rst

     base_model = DiffusionPipeline.from_pretrained("segmind/Segmind-Vega", torch_dtype=torch.float16)

-you should also load the smashed model as follows:
+You should also load the smashed model as follows:

 .. code-block:: python

     from pruna import PrunaModel

-    loaded_model = PrunaModel.from_hub("PrunaAI/Segmind-Vega-smashed", torch_dtype=torch.float16)
+    loaded_model = PrunaModel.from_pretrained("PrunaAI/Segmind-Vega-smashed", torch_dtype=torch.float16)

 Depending on the saving function of the algorithm combination not all keyword arguments are required for loading (e.g. some are set by the algorithm combination itself).
 In that case, we discard and log a warning about unused keyword arguments.